 HE HEART OF THE KING

-Lady of Honor to Queen Claude, wife of François I. She was present at the births of the Royal Children, and was especially close to the third youngest, Henri.
+The wife if the Grand Sénéchal was automatically a lady in waiting to the Queen.
+Diane was present at the births of the Royal Children, and was especially close to the third youngest, Henri.

 Henri, whose childhood was marred by years of captivity in Spain, developed a strong affection for Diane which, from his 15th year on, became more and more ardent.
 His marriage to Catherine de Médicis in 1533 did nothing to efface the chivalrous attachment of this timid youth.